schaefer-dev/schaefer-dev.github.io/projects.md

 # Work projects

-List of projects for my time at semvox in reverse chronological order, starting with my most-recent projects.
+List of standout achievements and projects for my time at semvox in reverse chronological order, starting with my most-recent projects.

 ### geni:OS genAI (Python)